Ayehu/custom-activities/Azure/AzureStartVMInstance/README.md

-## StartVMInstance - Activity to start an Azure Virtual Machine.
+## AzureStartVMInstance - Activity to start an Azure Virtual Machine.

 Remark - The portal needs to be configured first. https://portal.azure.com